Normation/rudder-api-doc/src/api_v2/datasources.md

     @apiParam (Mono) {String}        name                            The human readable name of the data source to create.
     @apiParam (Mono) {String}        description                     Description of the goal of the data source to create.
     @apiParam (Mono) {Boolean}       enabled                         Enable or disable data source.
-    @apiParam (Mono) {Int}           updateTimeout                   Duration in minute before aborting data source update.
+    @apiParam (Mono) {Int}           updateTimeout                   Duration in seconds before aborting data source update.
 The main goal is to prevent never ending requests.
 If a periodicity if configured, you should set that timeout at a lower value.
     @apiParam (Mono) {JSON}          runParameters                   Parameters to configure when the data source is fetched to update node properties.
 See below for details.
     @apiParam (Mono) {Boolean}       runParameters.onGeneration      Trigger a fetch at the begining of a policy generation
     @apiParam (Mono) {Boolean}       runParameters.onNewNode         Trigger a fetch when a new node is accepted, for that node